BakelLab/minerva-queue-lsf/README.txt

    the TMPSHMDIR environment variable and it will be cleared automatically upon completion of the job, ensuring that no files are left behind.

+4. Optionally, you can symlink the content of the 'www' folder to your minerva web folder (~/www), for example:

+   ln -S /path/to/minerva-queue/www ~/www/jobs

-4. Optionally, you can copy the content of the 'www' folder to your minerva web folder (~/www).
-This will allow you to check job/cpu/node status through a web browser on your computer/phone/tablet.
-You will need to set the correct path to your minerva-queue repository bin folder in the 'config.php' file.
+   This will allow you to check job/cpu/node status through a web browser on your computer/phone/tablet, using the url https://<username>.u.hpc.mssm.edu/jobs Note that you will need to set the correct path to your minerva-queue repository bin folder by copying the content of the file 'config.sample.php' to 'config.php' and editing the path.

 Be sure to periodically run 'git pull' in the minerva-queue directory as the code is updated frequently to stay up to date with the latest queue changes